justinfarrelldev/anarchy-buddy/README.md

 Please use pull requests and the typical Github workflow while contributing.

+You can make a new command by running "npm run new-command --name=(your command name goes here)".
+This will autogenerate a file under src/commands within the correct folder with some boilerplate.

 ## Can I fork this and modify it for my server/Realm?

 Absolutely!
 As you can see from the .code-workspace file, I use VSCode personally to interact with the project.
 I have a list of recommended extensions below!